Innocent Prey: Plot

-Cathy Willis, a Dallas businesswoman, welcomes her Australian friend, Gwen, who is on a brief flight layover while en route to Sydney.
-That night, while Cathy and Gwen have dinner together, Cathy's husband Joe is threatened by his investors over a fraudulent business deal.
-Cathy drives Gwen back to the airport.
-Meanwhile, Joe visits a local bar where he propositions a prostitute for sex.
+Cathy Willis, a Dallas businesswoman, welcomes her Australian friend, Gwen, who is on a brief layover while en route to her home in Sydney.
+That night, Cathy and Gwen have dinner together before Cathy drives Gwen back to the airport.
+Meanwhile Cathy's husband Joe is threatened by his investors over a fraudulent business deal.
+An enraged Joe visits a local bar where he propositions a prostitute for sex.
 Cathy tracks Joe to a nearby motel where, through a window, she witnesses him murder the prostitute with a straight razor.
 Cathy reports the crime to the police and Joe is committed to a psychiatric hospital.

 Cathy puts her house up for sale with plans to relocate to Australia.
 One night, she learns that Joe has escaped from the psychiatric hospital; Joe arrives at the house and attacks her, but flees when police arrive.
 A police officer, Casey, is appointed to protect Cathy until Joe is apprehended, but Joe returns to the house that night and kills the officer, decapitating her.
 Cathy is saved by Sheriff Virgil Baker, but Joe manages to evade police.

-Desperate for her safety, Cathy flies from Dallas to Sydney.
+Desperate for safety, Cathy flies from Dallas to Sydney.
 She moves into Gwen's home, a spacious Victorian property owned by the wealthy Phillip, who resides in a nearby guesthouse.
 Unbeknownst to the Gwen and Cathy, Phillip is a voyeur who spies on the daily goings-on in the residence via a network of covert security cameras.
 Phillip takes a liking to Cathy, and is jealous when Cathy begins dating Rick, a friend of Gwen's.

 Back in the United States, a crazed Joe makes his way to San Francisco where he fakes his death and assumes a new identity before flying to Sydney, intending to kill Cathy.
 Meanwhile, Gwen apparently goes on a two-week trip away; Rick and Cathy are told by Phillip that he drove Gwen to the airport.
 Shortly after, Cathy learns she is pregnant with Joe's baby.